XP to Ponder:

 that if a character is killed, the shock to his psyche is so great that even if

-he is raised, all memories will be lost and with them all experience from
+he is raised, all memories will be LOST and with them all XP from

 that entire adventure.